 Ideally, a woman with diabetes who is planning pregnancy should consult her healthcare provider well before she becomes pregnant.
 This provides an opportunity to make sure blood glucose levels are in optimal control, adjust medications if needed, evaluate and treat any medical complications related to diabetes (such as diabetes-related eye disease), and start folic acid supplementation (at least 400 mcg per day is recommended, starting at least one month before conception).
 It is also an opportunity to discuss how pregnancy may affect diabetes and vice versa.

-Care during pregnancy is a team effort involving an obstetrician and an endocrinologist or internist who oversees insulin management and medical care.
+Care during pregnancy is a team effort involving an obstetrician and an endocrinologist or primary care provider who oversees insulin management and medical care.
 Some family practitioners perform all of these functions.

 Eye examination — Retinopathy refers to abnormal, leaky blood vessels in the light sensitive tissue lining the back of the eye (the retina).
 Retinopathy can lead to vision problems, and even blindness in severe cases.
 Pregnancy can worsen diabetic retinopathy.
 The risk of worsening retinopathy during pregnancy is increased in those with the highest initial A1C values and in women whose A1C falls rapidly during pregnancy.

 The impact of pregnancy on diabetic retinopathy is mild and temporary for most women; the retina usually returns to its prepregnancy condition within several months after delivery.
 Nevertheless, all women with type 1 or 2 diabetes should have an eye examination by an ophthalmologist or optometrist before pregnancy and during the first trimester (three months).
 In most cases, a follow-up examination is recommended every three months until delivery, depending upon the results of the initial examination.